viventriglia/Fertility_and_child_mortality_rates/README.md

 # Facts against drama: fertility and child mortality rates

 ## gapminder.org
 [Gapminder](https://www.gapminder.org/) is an independent Swedish foundation with no political, religious or economic affiliations.
-This *fact tank* produces free resources, based on reliable statistics, promoting a *fact-based* worldview that everyone can understand.
-For the following analysis, we use data curated by this organisation.
+This *fact tank* produces free resources, based on reliable statistics, promoting an easy-to-understand, *fact-based* worldview that is not overdramatic.

 Statistics is the science of *learning from data* and of reducing *complex* structures and trends to *succinct* numerical descriptions and *powerful* visualisations.
 As such, it is an essential tool for understanding our complex world as it is.

 ## The dataset
+For the following analysis, we use data curated by the above-mentioned organisation.
 For all the countries in the world and for years starting in 1800, the dataset shows us basic facts about life in those countries: the population, the expected lifetime, the percentage of children surviving to the age of five, the average number of babies per woman, the gross domestic product (GDP) per capita – given in 2011 equivalent dollars – and the income available – on average – to each citizen each day.

 ## Survival and births